Code4Community/Code4Community.github.io/tutorials/js-tutorial.md

 Static webpages are great.
 Just as you saw in Adam's HTML & CSS tutorial, we can make a pretty cool website with just HTML & CSS.
 That said, what if we want our website to well... do things?!
 This is where JavaScript (or JS for short) comes into the picture.

-JavaScript is a scripting langugage for the web.
+JavaScript is a scripting language for the web.
 JS helps us take in user input, process it, and react to it.
 It is worth noting that **Java and JavaScript are not the same thing *or* similar** for that matter.
 Java and JavaScript are very different coding languages with vastly different use cases.
 Now, with that out of the way, let's learn some JS!

 ## Basic JavaScript Syntax

-Many of the features of JS will look very similar to other langauges that you may know.
+Many of the features of JS will look very similar to other languages that you may know.
 Though the similarities do sometimes exist, do not let this trick you!
 Sometimes a JS code snippet make look the same as Java for example, but it may behave very differently!

 ### Variables